 Portugal also had an extensive set of interactions with the European Commission when dealing with the restructuring of the national banking sector.
-Following the successful exiting of its adjustment programme in 2014, the Commission in 2016 approved under EU state aid rules a prolongation of Portuguese state guarantees on bonds issued by the bridge bank Novo Banco (SA.43976) and state aid to support the resolution of the Banif bank.
-In particular, as Banif's return to viability could not be demonstrated since Portugal granted aid for its rescue in early 2013 (SA.34662), Portuguese authorities decided to resolve the bank in 2016, with the approved measures thus allowing Banif's orderly exit from the market and the takeover of a significant part of its activities for the benefit of its customers and to help underpin the financial stability of the Portuguese banking sector (SA.43977).
+Following the successful exiting of its adjustment programme in 2014, the Commission in 2016 approved under EU state aid rules a prolongation of Portuguese state guarantees on bonds issued by the bridge bank Novo Banco (SA43976) and state aid to support the resolution of the Banif bank.
+In particular, as Banif's return to viability could not be demonstrated since Portugal granted aid for its rescue in early 2013 (SA34662), Portuguese authorities decided to resolve the bank in 2016, with the approved measures thus allowing Banif's orderly exit from the market and the takeover of a significant part of its activities for the benefit of its customers and to help underpin the financial stability of the Portuguese banking sector (SA43977).

-In 2017 the European Commission also concluded that the \in 3.9 billion recapitalisation of the fully state-owned bank CGD, the largest bank in Portugal with a leading market share in both deposits and retail loans, which had been making losses since 2011, did not constitute aid (SA.47178), as, per conducted assessment, the state invested in the bank under the same conditions as a private owner would have accepted under market terms.
+In 2017 the European Commission also concluded that the $\[\in \]$ 3.9 billion recapitalisation of the fully state-owned bank CGD, the largest bank in Portugal with a leading market share in both deposits and retail loans, which had been making losses since 2011, did not constitute aid (SA47178), as, per conducted assessment, the state invested in the bank under the same conditions as a private owner would have accepted under market terms.
+By the end of 2017, the Commission had also approved the Portuguese aid support plan for the sale of the bank Novo Banco (SA49275).